-Hurricane Helene has strengthened in recent hours as it travels through the warm waters of the Gulf of Mexico and is expected to reach Category 4 before making landfall on the night of this Thursday on the northern coast of Florida, in the area known as Big Bend.
+Hurricane Helene has strengthened in recent hours as it moves over the warm waters of the Gulf of Mexico and is expected to reach category 4 before making landfall on the night of this Thursday on the northern coast of Florida, in the area known as the Big Bend.

-At 5:00 a.m. (local time), Helene was moving northeast at 19 km/h and was about 560 km southwest of Tampa and 625 km south of Apalachicola, with maximum sustained winds reaching 150 km/h.
+At 5:00 a.m. (local time), Helene was moving north-northeast at 19 km/h and was about 560 km southwest of Tampa and 625 km south of Apalachicola, with maximum sustained winds reaching 150 km/h.

 In the early hours of this Thursday, the hurricane was unleashing intense rains and strong winds over areas of southern Florida and Cuba.

-The NHC warns that Helene is a massive tropical system with the potential to cause severe damage in Florida, where it is expected to bring torrential rains, destructive winds, and dangerous storm surges.
+The NHC warns that Helene is a large tropical system with the potential to cause severe damage in Florida, where it is expected to bring torrential rains, highly destructive winds, and dangerous storm surges.

-Experts indicate that there is an increasing risk of potentially deadly storm surges and damaging hurricane winds along parts of the northern and northeastern Gulf Coast, including the Panhandle of Florida and parts of Florida's west coast.
+Experts indicate that there is a growing risk of potentially deadly storm surges and damaging hurricane winds along parts of the northern and northeastern Gulf coast, including the Florida Panhandle and parts of the west coast of Florida.

 However, in South Florida, the impact of the phenomenon will also be felt, accompanied by an extensive band of rain and winds.